 Whether you’re already in the middle of your coaching career or you’re just starting out, getting a top-notch nutrition education is the most important (and first) step.

-Then you’ll need smart tools and systems for using that knowledge to get the best results for your clients — and for your business.
+Then you’ll need smart tools and systems for using that knowledge to get the best results for your clients/patients — and for your business.

 In this article, we’ve offered lots of ideas for adding nutrition coaching to your practice.
 It can sometimes feel overwhelming.
 But starting with these steps will help you stay focused.